 Kansas City Confidential (1952)

-On the plus side, Kansas City Confidential may be the sweatiest of all film noirs, with several gallons of perspiration being shown on the flow in each act.
+Director Phil Karlson made some pretty smart crime flicks in his time, such as 99 River Street and Scandal Sheet, and while it has cheap moments, Kansas City Confidential may be the sweatiest of all film noirs, with several gallons of perspiration being shown on the flow in each act.

 Unique to Kansas City Confidential are the memorable masks that the hoods wear at the start of the film.
 They don’t these masks so that they cannot recognise each other, and although it doesn’t quite work plot-wise, it is without doubt visually striking.
 The masks are odd, and while bland remain spooky as they retain enough facial features to suggest the barest of personality.